m-r-ebrahimi-dev/Kotlin-and-Spring-Boot-Practice/README.md

 - **`rest-h2-TodoList`**: The primary branch containing the stable version of the project. it's provide a simple crud on Task Entity.
+- **`extension-functions-trailing-lambdas`**: It's provide a samples on extension functions and trailing lambdas in kotlin.